MichaelCurrin/auto-commit-msg/docs/README.md

-# Auto Commit Message documentation
+# Auto Commit Message documentation ⚙️🧙‍♂️ ✉️

-This project aims to prepare a smart commit message for you, to make your development flow smoother.
+This project servesd to prepare a smart commit message for you, to make your development flow smoother.

 ## Overview